mohangandhinani/dsf-project/README.md

 > This is a helper file which has all the constants used by different agents

 **[gym environment](gym-rl)**
-> containsts all the files needed for creating gym environment
+> contains all the files needed for creating gym environment

 ## Performance comparision of the strategic agent
 ![abc](https://user-images.githubusercontent.com/31523851/50037328-01a1be80-ffde-11e8-9e58-1c5a874aea42.JPG)